juancarlospaco/nimpretty-action/README.md

 - Why not take care of commiting the files by itself?.

-Because some people already do it with `EndBug/add-and-commit` or `stefanzweifel/git-auto-commit-action`.
+Because some people already do it with `EndBug/add-and-commit` or `stefanzweifel/git-auto-commit-action` or `github-actions/auto-commit`.